stschmutz/mcsm/source/location/index.md

 title: The Location
-date: 2014-09-05 19:24:08
+date: 2014-10-07 22:34:08
 ---
 ## How to find MCSM

 The MSCM is located at Sirius Business Park (form.
 Siemenswerke) at Rupert-Mayer-Str.
-44. You can get there either with U3, station "Obersendling", or S3, station "Siemenswerke".
+44. You can get there either with U3, station &quot;Obersendling&quot;, or S3, station &quot;Siemenswerke&quot;.
 It is a 5-10 minutes walk to the main entrance.

 <div id="map-canvas"></div>
 <script src="https://maps.googleapis.com/maps/api/js?v=3.exp"></script>